dotlang/language/README.md

 int qq = 19;  //public
 int qw = this.qq //WRONG! there is no `this`

-int y = MyClass.data  //WRONG: upon creation of the static instance, `MyClass` is same as `this` which is not available int h = 12;
+int h = 12;
 int gg;